Pari-Mutuel Betting 1939

 Racetracks + Sportsbook 3

 Throughout its history, New Jersey gambling laws have been amongst the most liberal in the United States.
-Still, this is not to suggest that it has not been a bumpy ride.
+Still, this is not to suggest that it has not been a bumpy ride to get to where we are with NJ gambling sites.

 Billions are lost to illegal gambling in New Jersey each year.
 However, state enforcement has targeted providers who can receive prison terms of up to 5 years.